AviatrixSystems/avxlabs-docs/docs/ace-pro/_sources/docs/lab6.md

 Check the private RTB
 ```

-You will notice that any private RTBs has its own **CIDR** pointing to local and the three **RFC1918** routes.
+You will notice that any private RTBs has its own **CIDR** pointing to local and the three **RFC1918** routes pointing to the Aviatrix Spoke Gateway.

 With this scenario, the EC2 instance can't reach the *Internet Public Zone*, due to the absence of the <ins>default route</ins>.

 ## 3. SSH to the EC2 instance in the Private Subnet